NYCPlanning/data-engineering-doc/_content/pluto.md

 - **Expected/Allowed Values**:
 - **Description**: An estimate of the exterior dimensions of the portion of the structure(s) allocated for garage use.

 The sum of the various FLOOR AREAs does not always equal TOTAL BUILDING FLOOR AREA.
 A GARAGE FLOOR AREA of zero can mean it is either not available or not applicable.
 This information is NOT available for one, two or three family structures.
-An update to the Floor Area is triggered by the issuance of a Department of Buildings Permit, feedback from the public and scheduled visits by the Department of Fice assessors.
+An update to the Floor Area is triggered by the issuance of a Department of Buildings Permit, feedback from the public and scheduled visits by the Department of Finance assessors.

 ### StrgArea